Bounded Solutions in Incompressible Hydrodynamics: Proof the Main Result

+\begin{rmk} In this Theorem, the velocity field is assumed to be continuous with respect to time in the $L^\infty$ topology.
+This may seem odd when compared to known solutions of the Euler equations.
+For example, the solutions of Pak and Park \cite{PP} are continuous in $B^1_{\infty, 1}$, and therefore, by Proposition \ref{p:c2Gamma},

-If $u \in C^0_T(B^1_{\infty, 1})$ is only a solution of the Euler equations, one cannot repeat this operation because the pressure term $\nabla \pi$ may well not be regular with respect to time.
-Recall that the uniform flow \eqref{ieq:Unif} solves the Euler problem even if $f(t)$ is not $C^1$.
+so that a $C^1(L^\infty)$ assumption might seem more natural, in addition to (as we will see) simplifying the proof.
+Unfortunately, exchanging space regularity for time regularity as we just did, requires having a solution of the projected problem.
+If $u \in C^0_T(B^1_{\infty, 1})$ is only a solution of the Euler equations \eqref{eq:c2Euler}, one cannot repeat operation \eqref{eq:c2ExchReg}, as the pressure force $-\nabla \pi$ may well not be regular with respect to time.
+Recall that the uniform flow \eqref{ieq:c2Unif} solves the Euler problem even if $f(t)$ is not $C^1$.

 In that regard, working with $C^1_T(L^\infty)$ solutions would be somewhat artificial.
 In contrast, continuity in the time variable is a very reasonable assumption, in the light of the existence of paradoxical solutions (that dissipate kinetic energy) in the class $C^0(L^2)$, see \cite{DS}.
 In other words, there is no point in going below time-continuous regularity. \end{rmk}